 We’re also working closely with employers, schools, colleges and universities to encourage more sustainable travel.

 Find out more at www.bathnes.gov.uk/airquality

-Most importantly, we’re planning to introduce a Clean Air Charging Zone (CAZ) in Bath charging all higher emission vehicles - except cars - to drive in the city centre from the 15 March 2021.
+Most importantly, we have introduced a Clean Air Charging Zone (CAZ) in Bath charging all higher emission vehicles except private cars.

 On 14 March, Bath & North East Somerset Council passed a resolution to declare a Climate Emergency, as other councils have done in recent months.
 The resolution can be found here.
 There is an urgent need to rapidly cut carbon emissions from burning fossil fuels, including from travel and transport.

 We’d love your support and one way you can help is by swapping to more sustainable transport.
 You’ll find lots of information below on clean, green ways to get around to cut your carbon emissions.

 Want to change your travel habits to get clean air for Bath & North East Somerset?

 The most obvious ways to cut your contribution to air pollution are to: